Bar chord: Technique and application

 D♭/C♯ barre chord (left), difficult to reach in open position (right).

-Beginners have often difficulties learning the Barre technique, since it requires fine motor skills in the left hand fingers, which take some time to get acquired to.
+Beginners often have difficulties learning the Barre technique, since it requires fine motor skills in the left hand fingers.
 Guitarists typically use bar chords to voice chords in higher positions.
 Keys that don't have many open notes in standard tuning (hence few or no open chord fingerings) require many bar chords.
 The two most commonly barred notes are variations on the fingering shapes of A and E in first (open) position.
 The E-type bar chord is an E chord shape (022100) barred up and down the frets, transposing the chord.
 For example, the E chord barred one fret up becomes an F chord (133211).
 The next fret up is F♯, followed by G, A♭, A, B♭, B, C, C♯, D, E♭, and then back to E (1 octave up) at fret twelve.